Is your bearded dragon showing signs of stress and agitation?

 This is because they recognize and trust you.

-For new pets, this can work over time to make them feel less threatened and stressed when you do need to handle them reducing your odds of having to deal with bearded dragon bites.
+This can work over time for new pets to make them feel less threatened and stressed when you need to handle them, reducing your odds of dealing with bearded dragon bites.

 #5 Feed Them From Your Hand